masi/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 Introduction
 ------------

-Context API encapsulates various information for data retrieval (e.g. inside the database) and analysis of current permissions and caching information.
+The Context API encapsulates various information for data retrieval (e.g. inside the database) and analysis of current permissions and caching information.

-Previously, various information was distributed inside globally accessible objects (:php:`$TSFE` or :php:`$BE_USER`) like the current workspace ID or if a frontend or backend user is authenticated.
+Previously, various information was distributed inside globally accessible objects (:php:`$TSFE` or :php:`$BE_USER <be-user>`) like the current workspace ID or if a frontend or backend user is authenticated.
 Having a global object available was also dependent on the current request type (frontend or backend), instead of having one consistent place where all this data is located.

-The context is instantiated at the very beginning of each TYPO3 entry point, keeping track of the current time (formally known as :php:`$GLOBALS['EXEC_TIME']`, if a user is logged in, and which workspace is currently accessed.
+The context (an instance of :code:\TYPO3\CMS\Core\Context\Context:) is instantiated at the very beginning of each TYPO3 entry point.
+It keeps track of the current time (formally known as :php:`$GLOBALS['EXEC_TIME']`, if a user is logged in, which workspace is currently accessed and so forth.

-This information is separated in so-called "Aspects", each being responsible for a certain area:
+This information is separated in so-called "Aspects", each being responsible for a certain area.

 .. _context_api_aspects_datetime: